How to Delete a Mailbox From Exchange Server?

 mailbox deleted

-Use Exchange Management Shell to Disable a Mailbox
+Use Exchange Management Shell to disable a mailbox

 You can disable a mailbox using Exchange PowerShell command: